apsun/duplicity-backup/README.md

 # duplicity-backup

 An opinionated wrapper around [duplicity](https://duplicity.us/) for automated backups.
-As-written, it will keep up to a year's worth of backups, performing a daily incremental backup and a full backup once a month.
+By default, it will keep up to a year's worth of backups, performing a daily incremental backup and a full backup once a month.
 Currently supports Backblaze B2 and rsync backends.

 ## Setup